-- 1.1 The certificate of registration by way of continuation dated 16 January 2014 issued by the Registrar of Companies in the Cayman Islands and the certificate of incorporation on change of name dated 16 January 2014 issued by the Registrar of Companies in the Cayman Islands. - 1.2 The amended and restated memorandum and articles of association of the Company as adopted by a special resolution passed on 6 March 2014 and effective immediately upon completion of the Company's initial public offering of the ADSs representing the Shares (the "Memorandum and Articles"). - 1.3 The written resolutions of the directors of the Company dated [·] November 2014 (the "Directors' Resolutions"). - 1.4 A certificate from a Director of the Company addressed to this firm dated [·] November 2014, a copy of which is attached hereto (the "Director's Certificate"). - 1.5 A certificate of good standing dated [·] November 2014, issued by the Registrar of Companies in the Cayman Islands (the "Certificate of Good Standing"). - 1.6 The Registration Statement.
+- 1.1 The certificate of registration by way of continuation dated 16 January 2014 issued by the Registrar of Companies in the Cayman Islands and the certificate of incorporation on change of name dated 16 January 2014 issued by the Registrar of Companies in the Cayman Islands. - 1.2 The amended and restated memorandum and articles of association of the Company as adopted by a special resolution passed on 6 March 2014 and effective immediately upon completion of the Company's initial public offering of the ADSs representing the Shares (the "Memorandum and Articles"). - 1.3 The minutes of the meeting of the board of the directors of the Company held on 13 November 2014 (the "Directors' Resolutions"). - 1.4 A certificate from a Director of the Company addressed to this firm dated 1 December 2014, a copy of which is attached hereto (the "Director's Certificate"). - 1.5 A certificate of good standing dated 23 May 2014, issued by the Registrar of Companies in the Cayman Islands (the "Certificate of Good Standing"). - 1.6 The Registration Statement.